systemd/mkosi/mkosi.md

 `CleanPackageMetadata=`, `--clean-package-metadata=`

-: Enable/disable removal of package manager databases, caches, and logs at the end of installation.
+: Enable/disable removal of package manager databases at the end of installation.
 Can be specified as true, false, or "`auto`" (the default).
 With "`auto`", files will be removed if the respective package manager executable is *not* present at the end of the installation.

 `RemoveFiles=`, `--remove-files=`